Looking for last-minute Easter ideas? Here are three meaningful ways to help kids celebrate the beautiful truth of Easter.

 Bring this basket of Easter goodies to church with you for a “sweet” object lesson that kids will love!
 Weave the gospel message into your lesson as you tell what each object represents:

 - Easter grass — hay in the manger for baby Jesus;

-- Bag of gold or silvercovered chocolate coins -- betrayal of
+- Bag of gold or silvercovered chocolate coins — betrayal of Jesus by Judas;

 - Easter basket woven together like a crown of thorns;